Healthcare Training Institute - Quality Education since 1979

 CE for Psychologist, Social Worker, Counselor, & MFT!!

 In the last section, we discussed five conflicting aspects of the unfaithful partner’s response to the disclosure of the affair.
 These five conflicting aspects of the unfaithful partner’s response are relief, impatience, absence of guilt, isolation, and self-disgust.

 In this section, we will discuss three gender differences in the unfaithful partner’s emotional response to an affair.
 The three gender differences we will focus on are what kind of partner is sought, what justifies an affair, and what internal tensions the affair causes.

 In my practice, I explain these gender differences to both the hurt and unfaithful partner as a way for each partner to add a layer of understanding to his or her behavior.
-I also find that explaining these differences can help each partner understand each other.
+I also find that explaining these differences can help each partner understand the other.
 Often, this leads to a useful discussion about the meaning of the affair and the deficiencies in the marital relationship.

 ♦ Gender Difference # 1 - Women seek Soulmates, Men seek Playmates